About Me

 When I was age 10

-When it came to exploring my sexuality, I felt rigid with fear of being judged as I judged myself.
-This fear kept me cut off from being present unto mine or others’ bodies, and prevented me feeling any pleasure.
 I had a harsh and constant inner-critic whose role it was to keep me hardened (never vulnerable) through a belief in my own unworthiness…. unless I could just be better in every way!
-And so I pushed myself ever onwards, living life hard, fast, and full of activity with a central aim: perfect myself to be acceptable.
+And so I pushed myself ever onwards, living life hard, fast, and full of busy activity with a central aim: perfect myself to be acceptable.

 My Recovery

-I started going to Overeaters Anonymous (OA) meetings: a 12 Step fellowship for all types of dysfunctional behaviours with food, weight and exercise.
+I started going to Overeaters Anonymous (OA) meetings: a 12 Step fellowship for healing all types of dysfunctional behaviours with food, weight and exercise.
 I also joined a buddhist meditation group and met Flint Sparks, Zen priest, clinical psychologist, Internal Family Systems psychotherapist, and teacher of mindfulness.
 I held on to both communities with growing devotion, and I started consistently doing the daily practices suggested.

 In OA, people understood the way parts of me reacted around food.
-This begun to penetrate the isolation of years.
+This began to penetrate the isolation of years.
 I let others guide and inform my daily food choices and I practiced 100% honesty about what I was doing with food.

-Today, I enjoy a loving relationship with my body, trusting its fluctuating energy levels to guide me.
+Today, I enjoy a loving relationship with my body, trusting its cyclical fluctuating energy levels to guide me.
 I feel comfortable in my sexuality and I know that I deserve the pleasure, joy and rest that is essential for living a healthy life.

 Why Do I Love This Work?